billythekid/coronadarts/README.md

 > **Note:** This is a personal project and work in progress.
 Feel free to raise PRs or issues if you find it helpful.

+## Background

+This project was created during the COVID-19 pandemic lockdowns when our friend group wanted to continue playing darts together.
+Since darts is a game where players don't actually need to be in the same room to play, we built this application to enable remote gameplay - each player could be at their own dartboard at home while we all participated in the same game online.
+What started as a solution to stay connected during lockdown evolved into a comprehensive dart league management system.

 ## Features

 - **Live Scoring Interface**: Real-time dart game scoring with Vue 3 components